 If you received a positive score for your performance (a total score between 3 and 5), you will receive a periodic salary raise, unless you have reached the maximum for your salary scale.
 Naturally, even in that case you will continue to have a P&D interview every year.

 Disagree with your evaluation?

 Do you disagree with your evaluation?
 Then you can send a written request to your supervisor to revise it.
 In your request, you need to indicate why you do not agree with the evaluation.
 If your supervisor agrees to revise it, you still sign the revised evaluation as agreeing with it or as having seen it.

 If your supervisor does not agree or does not completely agree to revise it, his or her immediate supervisor will take the decision concerning the revision and thus also concerning your evaluation.
-In that case you are first invited for an interview.
+In that case you are invited for an interview.
 If you ultimately disagree with the outcome of the revision procedure, you can file an application with the Arbitration Committee stating the reasons why you disagree with the decision.
 Or you can directly start a procedure with the subdistrict court (kantonrechter).